Universal Translation Services

 The Translation Project Manager

 Humans are born with a few skills that can never be learned.
 Many people don’t believe in this theory and think that everything is a learned behavior.
 But various examples prove them wrong.
-People often end up in the wrong jobs and suffer along with the quality of their work.
+People often end up in bad jobs and suffer along with the quality of their work.
 Not everyone is destined to lead.
 Some people don’t have the personality to make others follow them and do as they say.
 But it isn’t a negative aspect because they probably have skills that even world-class leaders don’t possess.
 This is why each government has different ministers for different departments.
-A prime minister cannot handle all the departments not only because they have other things to do but also because they don’t have the appropriate skills to run a particular department.
+A prime minister cannot handle all the departments because they have other things to do and don’t have the appropriate skills to run a particular department.

 People in administrative jobs have the skills to get things done.
 They are the ones everyone relies on everywhere.
-Whether a university or an office, the administration department is where people go when they need help with something.
+Whether a university or an office, the administration department is where people go when they need help.
 It doesn’t mean that people in the administration department do everything themselves.
 They assign projects to different employees to make sure everything keeps running smoothly.

 project manager